Are you planning a trip to Fairbanks, Alaska? Looking for the best things to do in Fairbanks, Alaska?

 We spent 3 days in the Fairbanks area (that does not include our time in Denali).
 I think 3-4 days is a good amount of time to explore.

-Pioneer Park was one of the first attractions we noticed when we drove into Fairbanks.
+Pioneer Park was one of the first Fairbanks attractions we noticed when we drove into town.
 It looks like a huge wooden fort.
 We were very curious about what it was and decided to check it out.

 Hours and Admission